belanasaikiran/PC-Link/README.md

 # PC-Link
-A Linux app that synchronises the incoming texts and calls from your android phone.
+A Cross-platform app that synchronises the incoming texts and calls from your android phone.

 ### Programming Language & Framework